Radiotherapy for Benign Disease - Board Review Summary

 FeaturePractical point

-Best candidateEarly painful inflammatory plaques, especially soft plaques; less useful for chronic calcified/fibrotic disease
+Best candidateEarly painful inflammatory plaques, especially soft plaques; less useful for chronic calcified/fibrotic disease.

-Dose2-3 Gy/fx to total 10-20 Gy
+Dose2-3 Gy/fx to total 10-20 Gy; broader historical ranges exist.

-TechniqueOrthovoltage, low-energy photons, or electrons; homogeneous corpus coverage; spare glans, pubic region, and scrotum
+TechniqueOrthovoltage, low-energy photons, or electrons; homogeneous corpus coverage; spare glans, pubic region, and scrotum.

 PART IV - HETEROTOPIC OSSIFICATION AND OTHER PROPHYLACTIC RT